Financial planning is an essential part of a healthy practice, but often it does not receive the critical attention it deserves.

 He concedes that this may often require training, but he has seen the value it can add to a practice.
 Such initiatives need to be encouraged and led by management.

-"If you train yourself to be business-minded, you get the freedom to make great design," insists Korsgaard.
+"If you train yourself to be business-minded, it gives you the freedom to make great design," insists Korsgaard.
 "Some will say that finance is the bookkeeper’s area, but it is what gives you the capacity to make great architecture."

 Thanks to Jørgen Korsgaard, Founder and CEO, AutoPilot